- Search The Registry

 - Creating Support

 - My Account

 This became the first Black self-help fraternal institution in the United States.
 His petition for the lodge was presented to the Grand Lodge of England in March 1784, but its implementation was delayed.
-These fraternal organizations were important to Blacks at the time; along with churches and schools, they constituted an important part of the self-help movement.
+These fraternal organizations were important to Blacks at the time; churches and schools constituted an important part of the self-help movement.

 Contemporary Black Biography, various volumes